DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 There is a binary package included with this repository called _openssh-sftp-server.arm64.tar.gz_ In the archive is the _sftp-server_ from OpenSSH, compiled for arm64.
 Using OpenSSH's _sftp-server_ the commonly accepted way to add sftp support to Dropbear.

 This is entirely optional, so feel free to skip it if you don't need to transfer files.

+> If installing a pre-built binary feels like cheating, you can use your Ubuntu development VM to compile OpenSSH yourself.
+Look at the [GitHub action for building OpenSSH](https://github.com/DavesCodeMusings/raspberry-cobbler/blob/main/.github/workflows/openssh-sftp-server.yml) for hints on how to do it.
+>

 ## Checking the time
 Run the _date_ command and one glaring omission in network services will be staring you in the face.